 Long-term effects of abuse reverberate down through the years.
 In this case, the favouritism meted out means the children of Paul and Steve won’t know each other.
 They are cousins who likely will never meet.

-Example 2: My mother was married three times, but none of them were my father—he was not part of my life.
-My mother could be wonderful.
+Example 2: My mother could be wonderful.
 When she was in a good mood, she was funny and fun-loving.
 Half the time, however, she was not easy to be around and took out a lot of her frustrations on me, verbally, either directly or indirectly.

-So, I’m aged 19 and sitting in the town’s community hall.
-Some people are playing pool, some are throwing darts, and others are having a drink.
-I am sitting with a few people from work that I don’t know very well (it’s a new job).
-My mother comes in with her sister-in-law and joins us.
-She seems happy enough and begin to chat to us all.
+So, I was aged 19 and sitting in the town’s community hall.
+Some people played pool, some were throwing darts, and others were having a drink.
+I sat with a few people from work that I don’t know very well (it was a new job).
+My mother came in with a friend and joined us.
+She seemed happy enough and began to chat to us all.
 I can’t recall the conversation, but I do remember I asked for clarification on something she said.
 In front of everyone, she rolled her eyes, shook her head in my direction and said, loudly: “Honestly, Sheila, you ask the stupidest questions.
 You really don’t know much, do you!”

 Everyone at the table looked at me, quietly and pityingly.
 I just froze, feeling my face redden.
 I can tell you that I still remember the humiliation, and also the knowledge that if I’d retaliated or defended myself, she’d have begun hurling further insults at me.
 So I said nothing and left after I’d finished my drink.
 And the following day I had to work with the people who’d witnessed this.
 I felt pathetic.